Types of operator licence

 Restricted Operator’s Licence

-The rates of finance needed to support a restricted licence are not set by EC Regulations.
-From 1 January 2018 there is no change to the finance which must be available to support restricted licence applications and licences.
+The rates of finance needed to support a restricted licence are set by DfI.

-Once you have identified the type of licence you need you can use the new Vehicle Operator Licensing (VOL) system to:
+Once you have identified the type of licence you need you can use the Vehicle Operator Licensing (VOL) system to apply for and make changes to your operator’s licence.

-- fill in your application online (then print, sign & post)
+- fill in application online (then print, sign and post)

-- receive help and support with completing your application (almost 90% are currently incomplete when submitted, resulting in delays)
+- receive help and support with completing application

 - wait less time for complete application decisions